 The vegetative form (gametophyte) is typically present beginning in early March and persists through November.

-The time of year you would expect to find Appalachian Bristle Fern vegetative in New York.
+The time of year you would expect to find Weft Fern vegetative in New York.

 Crepidomanes intricatum (Farrar) Ebihara & Weakley

 Flora of North America Editorial Committee.
 1993.
 Flora of North America, North of Mexico.
 Volume 2.
 Pteridophytes and Gymnosperms.
 Oxford University Press, New York.
 475 pp.

 Gleason, Henry A. and A. Cronquist.
 1991.
 Manual of Vascular Plants of Northeastern United States and Adjacent Canada.
 The New York Botanical Garden, Bronx, New York.
 910 pp.

 Holmgren, Noel.
 1998.
 The Illustrated Companion to Gleason and Cronquist's Manual.
 Illustrations of the Vascular Plants of Northeastern United States and Adjacent Canada.
 The New York Botanical Garden, Bronx, New York.

 Mitchell, Richard S. and Gordon C. Tucker.
 1997.
 Revised Checklist of New York State Plants.
 Contributions to a Flora of New York State.
 Checklist IV.
 Bulletin No. 490.
 New York State Museum.
 Albany, NY.
 400 pp.